TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-heat-pump-myvaillant-emoncms-met-office.md

 {% include candid-image.html src="/assets/images/home-assistant/heat-pump-daily-stats.png" alt="Heat Pump Daily Statistics" %}

 I also have an overview section that gives me a high level summary.
 I can see that my heat energy integral (Generated) is close to the heat meter reading (Metered) over time.
-In contrast, my peak time heating forecast (Forecast) is consistently too high when compared with the actual heat produced (Consumed).
+In contrast, my peak time heating forecast (Forecast) is consistently too high when compared with the actual heat used (Consumed).
 I've been steadily reducing the heat curve since I implemented the forecast as actual heat loss is lower than the estimate from the design.

 We've also had a few colder days recently, down to 5°C. To my surprise, COP is still around 5.
 It's not cold enough for the heat pump to run continuously, so it's still at minimum power (where it's most efficient) with longer cycles (also more efficient).
 I suspect COP will stay around 5 until I hit the point where the heat pump runs continuously and then has to ramp up the power.